 Ludwig van Beethoven.
 Claude Monet.
 Stephen Hawking.
 Franklin D. Roosevelt.
 Jay Leno.
 Anderson Cooper.
 What do these famous folks all have in common?
 Famed pianist and composer Beethoven became deaf in his 20s and continued to compose music.
 Stephen Hawking has a motor neuron disease that has confined him to a wheelchair and left him without a voice, but he managed to accomplish unfathomably groundbreaking work as a theoretical physicist.
 And Jay Leno and Anderson Cooper are both dyslexic.
-They all had or have special needs and still did extraordinary things with their lives.
+They all had or have learning differences and still did extraordinary things with their lives.

 Learning, mental, and physical differences present challenges for many high school students, especially those with their sights on a college education.
 Depending on their disabilities, they may feel overwhelmed by things that other students manage more easily, such as navigating from class to class, maintaining good grades, keeping up with homework, and overcoming social anxieties.
 As a counselor, working with these students may put your skills to the test.
 But if you go into it with an informed and empathetic action plan, you'll be able to give them the guidance and encouragement they need to get into college and on the road to successful careers.
 Here are 10 tips to help you get started.